crustio/Crust-Grants-Program/applications/socbayio.md

 * Where and how does your project fit into the ecosystem?

 Sia.tech is a working platform for a long time but until the moment public people don't use it to store their files.
 Distributed storage in general doesn't have much use cases where people can trust and put their personal data on it.
-Crust.live is the place where people can share their public videos and experience how easy and powerful a distributed storage system has.
+Socbay.io is the place where people can share their public videos and experience how easy and powerful a distributed storage system has.
 What people are worrying the most about when using distributed storage platforms is its privacy and its stability.
-Crust Live can convince people about the stability by showing that their videos (in other word: their data) are always playable with high speed and low latency on Crust.Network.
+Socbay.io can convince people about the stability by showing that their videos (in other word: their data) are always playable with high speed and low latency on Crust.Network.

 * Are there any other projects similar to yours in the IPFS/Crust ecosystem?